For applicants to Waseda GSE considering me as a supervisor

 Doctoral program

-- I will allow you to write a Ph.D. dissertation only if I'm convinced that your M.A. thesis is publishable for international refereed journals.
+- I will allow you to write a Doctoral dissertation only if I'm convinced that your Master's thesis is publishable for international refereed journals indexed in SSCI.

 back to top page